henry2004y/FVMHD-Dante/README.md

 ```

 All the parameters are set in 'Parameters.m'.
 The initial condition setup needs to be improved, so that we don't need to modify inside State.m to switch between Riemann problems and custom tests.

+Note that moments instead of velocities are stored in state_GV.

+Currently there are bugs for the pressure equation.

 ### Prerequisites